Choosing the right apartment

 6. Utility Cost

 When choosing an apartment you will want to be sure and ask what utilities the property covers and what utilities you are responsible for.
 It is extremely important to know whether the utilities are individually metered or divided up by all of the tenants in the building.
 If at all possible ask to see sample bills or call the utility companies ahead of time to get the last 6 month’s average.
+Of course, homeowners will usually be able to bring down their utility costs through switching providers.
+They can do this by comparing something like Chariot Energy rates against their existing rates to see if they can make a saving.

 Rough Estimates for Budgeting Purposes: